kelu124/echomods/Worklog.md

 2\.
 VGA + enveloppe + ADC

 * VGA+enveloppe detector can remain the same.
-I just need to remove the filter that is between the TestPoints4 and 5 and the transformer.
+I just need to remove the filter that is between t	he TestPoints4 and 5 and the transformer.
 The module output is the output of the ADL5511.
 * SPI can be replaced, this one was an overkill.
 10Msps is too much, so instead a 2 or 3 Msps at 12 or 14 bits in SPI could be used on the ADC